 0333 200 1122 Please note: no direct phone number is available for this theory test centre.

 The first thing on your list is surely going to be how you get yourself to the test centre.
 We’re going to go out on a limb and assume that most learners will be taking public transport, as they obviously do not have the option of driving themselves to the test!

 On the other hand, if you want to practically cut out walking time altogether, you should get a bus.
-Depending on your direction of travel, hope off at either the Friends Provident or Archers Court bus stop—both are only a 1-minute stroll from the theory test centre!
+Hop off at Mill Stream Approach, which is only a 1-minute stroll from the theory test centre!

 To find out more about public transportation in Salisbury, go to the Wiltshire Council website.